VitaliiBorodii/node-code-samples/nlp/README.md

 <pre>
 Parsing JSON dataset

-Finished parsing JSON in 5.7 seconds
+Finished parsing JSON in 5.96 seconds

-Start adding 50000 training records to model
+Start adding 10000 training records to model

-Finish adding records it took 6.1 seconds
+Finished adding records in 1.45 seconds

-Start training model

-Training Finished with 1263.1 seconds
+Training Finished within 53.02 seconds

-Model has been trained with 50000 training records, trying to predict 500 test examples

-Model's precision: 75.40 %
+Model has been trained, trying to predict 500 test examples Model's precision: 69.20 %

-Ready for work in: 1280.2 seconds
+Ready for work in: 48.85 seconds
+Model has 9981 docs

-Enter the phrase you'd like to analyze: ...
+Enter the phrase you'd like to analyze:...
 </pre>